oebear/Datura/README.md

 # info
-This is for educational purposes only.
+This is strictly for educational purposes only.